-If you think you’ll want the flexibility to post pictures to your Facebook page, use navigation, send some text and make calls then your best bet is purchasing a pre-paid SIM card in Europe (or online) for your current smart phone (A SIM card is a small chip in your phone that stores some of your account information and allows you to access a carrier’s network).
+If you think you’ll want the flexibility to post pictures to your Facebook page, use navigation, send some texts and make calls then your best bet is purchasing a pre-paid SIM card in Europe (or online) for your current smartphone.
+(A SIM card is a small chip in your phone that stores some of your account information and allows you to access a carrier’s network.)

-While it’s a great option, you have two take two steps before your phone is ready to accept an international SIM card.
+While it’s a great option, you have to take two steps before your phone is ready to accept an international SIM card.

 1. Check with your carrier if your phone is GSM-capable

 There are two types of cellular networks in the US, GSM and CDMA.
 If your phone comes from T-mobile or AT&T, it’s probably GSM-capable which means you can use an international SIM card in it.
-If you got your phone from Verizon or Sprint, your phone may or may not be GSM-capable (if it’s not, than you can’t use an international SIM card).
+If your phone is from Verizon or Sprint, your phone may or may not be GSM-capable (if it’s not, then you can’t use an international SIM card).

 2. “Unlock” Your Phone